Philosophy and the Intellectual Life in Shīʿah Islam – Symposium 2015

 Introduction by Saiyad Nizamuddin Ahmad

-This high-quality digitally enhanced edition of the Miʿrāj al-ʿUqūl Sharḥ Duʿāʾ al-Mashlūl is the first time this text has been published in any form in over a century, during which time it was neglected and largely forgotten.
+This high-quality digitally enhanced edition of the Miʿrāj al-ʿUqūl Sharḥ Duʿāʾ al-Mashlūl, is the first of its kind that has been published in any form in over a century, during which time it was neglected and largely forgotten.
 Now, this meticulous edition will finally introduce this seminal theological, philosophical, mystical work to the wider world of scholarship and grant it the audience it deserves.
 This volume embodies a further elaboration of the school inaugurated by Ṣadr al-Dīn Muḥammad al-Shirāzī (d.
 1050 H/1641) in India.

 It includes a foreword by Sayyid Amjad H. Shah Naqavi, a preface by Sayyid Sajjad Rizvi, and an extensive and illuminating introduction in Arabic, English, and Urdu by Sayyid Nizamuddin Ahmad, Reader in Shīʿah Studies and Head of Education at the Shīʿah Institute.

 Miʿrāj al-ʿuqūl sharḥ Duʿāʾ al-Mashlūl ‘The Ascension of the Intellects: Commentary on the Supplication of the Lame’ is available to purchase here.